isi-hop/isiETL/README.md

 # isiETL

-**_A free, open source, lightweight extract, transform, and load (ETL) tool that offers a low memory and CPU footprint while remaining fast._**
+**_A free, open source, lightweight extract, transform, and load (ETL) tool that offers a low memory and CPU footprint while remaining fast.
+ 🔧️ It's perfect and very useful for small extraction and integration jobs requiring a solid base that's quick to set up via a simple script describing the ‘job’._**

 **License**
 GPLV3